1). Cockpit drill: DSSSM

 The pull / push steering method is widely considered to be steering best practice.

 This lesson in our driving skills for beginners series starts with the basics by showing you how to hold the steering wheel correctly.
 Howard then goes on to demonstrate the pull / push method.

 To add contrast, Howard also discusses other steering techniques that many people use but that have undesirable consequences.
 If you’ve caught yourself using the palming method for steering or are guilty of ‘dry’ steering watch the video to find out why you need to stop:

 We’re always trying to improve our learner driver guide.
 Let us know – is there anything else you’d like to learn about?

 7).
 Changing gears (manual and automatic)

 Learning to change gears is one of the most crucial fundamental driving skills.

 Once you have mastery of your gearbox you will be well on the way to becoming a safe and confident driver.
-This video covers automatic and manual gearbox layouts and how and when to change up and down gears.
+This beginner’s video guide covers automatic and manual gearbox layouts and how and when to change up and down gears.
 Automatic drivers aren’t left out either, as the video also goes through dual clutches and paddle shifting.